ariessunfeld/google-doc-links-checker/README.md

 # cv-checker

 This repository contains a script that helps check for broken links in CVs.
 Theroetically it could be used to check for broken links in ay sort of document; it was designed to make it easy to check whether there are any broken links in a CV hosted as a public view-only Google Docs file.

+Parts of the code in this project were developed using Claude Sonnet 4.5.

 # Installation